gabrielpalassi/gabrielpalassi/README.md

 Computer engineering student at the University of São Paulo (USP).
 Graduated from the Federal Instute of Espírito Santo (IFES) with a technician degree in industrial mechanics.
 Medalist at the Brazilian Olympics of Robotics (OBR) of 2018 and 2019, Physics (OBFEP) of 2020 and Astronomy and Astronautics (OBA) of 2020.
 Speaks Portuguese and English fluently (Cambridge, TOEFL and TOEIC) , Italian at an intermediate level and Spanish at a basic level.
 Interested in the financial market and in the industrial and comercial areas of mechanics, hardware and software.

 ## Educational Background & Certificates

+To see minor degrees and certificates refer to www.linkedin.com/in/gabrielpalassi

 * **💻 Bachelor's Degree in Computer Engineering**<br>
   _University of São Paulo (USP) - Escola Politécnica_<br>
   March/2021 - Present